Tyler-Bernard/CAHOOTS/README.md

 output.csv: The main CSV file containing the call data.
 Steps
 -Loading Data
-  Read the CSV and Excel files into pandas DataFrames.
+  Read the CSV file into pandas DataFrame.
 -Plotting of Distributions for Hour, Year and Month Seaborn countplots are made for the call time distribution for months, hours, and years in the data -Plotting of Hour and Month by Each Year